vic6/rocket-paper-scissors/README.md

 ### Release 3: Implement integration tests
 Implement the feature tests in `spec/features`.

+Check the [Capybara docs](https://github.com/jnicklas/capybara) to see the API available to you.

 ### Release 4: Ties!

 Did you notice that the game doesn't handle ties?